Make the most out of your stay at Pembroke Kilkenny and explore our beautiful hometown

 The third and longest cycle route, the South Kilkenny Cycle Route, is 110km.
 The planned route starts at Thomastown and passes through Inistioge, New Ross, Kilmacow, Piltown, Knocktopher and ends in Thomastown.
 This route is still in the planning phase.

-A recent addition to Kilkenny is a bike rental business.
+Kilkenny Cycling Tours on John Street provide a variety of cycling tours and bike hire.
 This is a great way to tour the city or experience our cycle trails.

 - By car